axelarnetwork/axelarate-community/Exercises/excercise_3_join_leave_validator.md

 ## Joining the Network as a Validator

-1. Have an Axelar node fully caught up and running by completing the steps in `README.md`.

-2. Enter Axelar node CLI
+1. Enter Axelar node CLI
   ```
   docker exec -it axelar-core sh
   ```

-3. Load funds onto your `broadcaster` account, which you will use later.
+2. Load funds onto your `broadcaster` account, which you will use later.

   Find the address with